PlasticRanger

 What is PVDF (Polyvinylidene Fluoride)?

-PVDF or Polyvinylidene Fluoride is a semi-crystalline structured highly inert, tough, and stable thermoplastic fluoropolymer.
-It has a melting point of 175°C and service temperatures upto 150°C. It boasts overall great properties like excellent chemical resistance, high crystallinity, and good thermal stability, to name a few.
+PVDF or Polyvinylidene Fluoride is a semi-crystalline structured, highly inert, tough, and stable thermoplastic fluoropolymer.
+It has a melting point of 175°C and service temperatures up to 150°C.

-It is one of the best radiation resistance plastics available in the market, only bested by PEEK and Polyamide.
+It is one of the best radiation-resistance plastics available in the market, only bested by PEEK and Polyamide.

 Today it is sold under various brand names with added additives and melt flow rates to increase the processing capabilities and heighten properties for specific applications.